 In response to these challenges, providers across the country are reflecting on their practice to identify opportunities and implement initiatives that improve patient care quality and safety while reducing costs.
 To efficiently and effectively advance this work on a national scale, the High Value Practice Academic Alliance was created in 2016, and faculty leaders from > 80 partner institutions representing 30 different medical specialties & subspecialties have joined the organization.
 Through cross-institutional collaboration, successful value improvement work safely piloted in one academic center can be advanced nationally to lead large-scale improvements in health care value.
 Monthly webinars showcase successful value-based quality improvement initiatives, and the alliance directs a national high value care conference each fall.

 Member centers also work together to design new value-based quality improvement initiatives and disseminate results in medical journals for broad impact.
 Teams of faculty and house staff are creating a compendium of peer-reviewed implementation guides, designed to assist others embarking on new value improvement initiatives within their medical center.
-The 1st four guides were published as Special Communications in JAMA Internal Medicine, and others are in progress.
+The 1st five guides were published as Special Communications in JAMA Internal Medicine, and others are in progress.

 Engaging medical students, resident physicians, and fellows is critical for longstanding improvements in practice, and this a founding principle of the organization.

 The HVPAA Future Leaders Program is a free year-long professional development curriculum for residents and fellows, designed to recognize high potential house staff and advance their understanding of high value care and how to lead value-related quality improvement.
 The curriculum includes carefully selected didactics and direct mentoring by 6 faculty champions from academic medical centers committed to high value care.